 The medical assisting (MA) degree/certificate program is designed to train students to work as a member of an ambulatory health care team, performing a broad range of clinical and administrative tasks under the supervision of a physician, physician's assistant or nurse practitioner.
 Program space is limited and a special application process is required (see below).
-Students accepted in the MA degree and certificate programs take the same clinical training and administrative skill coursework.
+Students accepted into the MA degree and certificate programs take the same clinical training and administrative skill coursework.
 The degree requires additional general education/related instruction courses.
 Upon graduating from the MA degree or certificate program, students are eligible to take a national board exam to become certified medical assistants with the CMA (AAMA) credential.
-Additionally, the MA degree and certificate programs are aligned with Washington State laws for MA credentials and scope of practice.
+Additionally, the MA degree and certificate programs are aligned with Washington state laws for MA credentials and scope of practice.

-Whatcom Community College's medical assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board (MAERB).
-CAAHEP, 1361 Park Street, Clearwater, FL 33756, (727) 210-2350.
+Whatcom Community College's medical assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+CAAHEP, 25400 US Highway 19 N, Suite 158, Clearwater, FL 33763, (727) 210-2350.

-Many of the medical assisting program courses are partnered with the I-BEST program.
+To increase the opportunity for program success for all students, many of the medical assisting program courses are paired with an optional I-BEST program.
 I-BEST stands for Integrated Basic Education and Skills Training.
-Refer to the I-BEST program information on pages 17 and 35 for details.